 Feel free to bookmark this article if you need to periodically return to it.
 There are step-by-step instructions for optimizing your website under each ranking factor listed above.
 Arguably the best change you could make to prepare is switching to fast, secure, and reliable web hosting like MilesWeb.
 To get the largest benefit out of switching hosting, we recommend that you sign up for a managed VPS server or managed dedicated server.

-Let us know what you think of this article on social media and share it with your friends to help them prepare for the Google Page Experience update coming to desktop devices in February 2022.
+Let us know what you think of this article on social media and share it with your friends to help them prepare for the Google Page Experience update coming to desktop devices.